 The opposite situation, when autumn is coming looks slightly different and more complicated.
 There are more factors, which can determine the foliage conditions at the given period, being more precise at the beginning of the last quarter of the year.
 Before I start to answer which ones mostly determine the end of the deciduous tree biological cycle, I would like to tell what is the NDVI (Normalized Difference Vegetation Index).

 2. NDVI – NORMALIZED DIFFERENCE VEGETATION INDEX AND LAND SURFACE PHENOLOGY

 The first key challenge is based on the wide understanding of microclimate, which properties rely on the local topography.
 The basic microclimate element, which shapes the difference in vegetation timing is solar radiation.
-The local topography gradient decides somewhat how much sun receives the given surface.
-Definitely important is the altitude and slope aspect.
-The topographic factor also determines other issues like (Fridley, 2009):
+The local topography gradient decides somewhat how much sun receives on the given surface.
+Definitely important are the altitude and slope aspects.
+The topographic factor also determines other issues (Fridley, 2009):

 – summer heat stress